 Served at least two years as a department chair or coordinator or served at least two years as a member of the Academic Senate within the past five years.

-Served at least two years on one or one year on two major college or district committee (e.g. General Education, Curriculum, District Load, Program Review, Learning Skills, United Faculty Steering, Professional Development, College Planning) within the past five years.
+Served at least two years on one or one year on two major college or district committee (e.g. General Education, Curriculum, District Load, Program Review, Learning Skills, AFT Steering, Professional Development, Planning & Resources, Institutional Excellence, DEI, Basic Skills) within the past five years.

 Served at last three years on any combination of college or district committees within the past five years not covered by the previous criterion.